|Nutritional Guidelines (per serving)|

 - The number of fruits needed depends on the size.
-The recipe was tested with 25 grams of lemon zest, 20 grams of lime zest, and 10 grams of orange zest.
-Juice the zested fruits for use in recipes such as homemade sour mix.
+Juice the peeled fruits for use in recipes such as homemade sour mix.

-- A vegetable peeler is the quickest way to zest this much fruit and avoid the bitter white pith.
+- A vegetable peeler is the quickest way to peel this much fruit and avoid the bitter white pith.